 Support of a Healthy Work-Life Balance

 The first Action Plan was implemented in 2005.
-This current one is the 6th Action Plan (April 1, 2018 – March 31, 2021).
+This current one is the 7th Action Plan (April 1, 2021 – March 31, 2024).

-Since FY 2017, we have also hosted the Balancing Work and Long-Term Care seminar for employees involved in long-term care.
-The seminar provides an opportunity to learn basic knowledge about long-term care in general, including support policies both inside and outside of the company, the mental/emotional attitude needed, and the preparation that goes into providing long-term care.
+Since FY2017, we have also hosted the Balancing Work and Nursing Care seminar for employees involved in nursing care.
+The seminar provides an opportunity to learn basic knowledge about nursing care in general, including support policies both inside and outside of the company, the mental/emotional attitude needed, and the preparation that goes into providing nursing care.
+In addition, in FY2020, we released a handbook which compiles information about knowledge and behavior to keep in mind for each stage of care, as well as the company systems available for use, with the goal of having employees use them to balance work and nursing care.
+Furthermore, in conjunction with CareNet, Inc., a Fujitsu Group company that offers nursing care services, we launched a Nursing Care Consultation Service, and are aiming to realize employee wellbeing by addressing the nursing care worries of each employee across the entire Fujitsu Group.

 External Awards / Certifications